microsoft/atlas-design/.changeset/grumpy-pianos-promise.md

 '@microsoft/atlas-js': patch
 ---

-Add .field-error-custom class for form behavior custom validation error messages.
-Add form-validating event for no edits scenario.
-Add error container bottom spacing for all scenarios.
+Updating form behavior logic to use data attributes.
+Adding form-validating event for no edits scenario.
+Adding error container bottom spacing for all scenarios.